WebXWizard/Demo/README.md

 # Demo
-This is a Demo Repo
+This is a Demo Repository for Github